talmuth/HAHeaterMeter/README.md

 # HeaterMeter smoker controller component for Home Assistant
 HeaterMeter smoker controller integration for HA.

+## BREAKING CHANGES:
+- The sensor previously reported "-" when an alarm was disabled, and the "update_heatermeter_input_numbers" script would update the alarm values in the UI to "-1".
+I've changed this behavior, and now the senor values match what is in heatermeter.
+You will need to update your "update_heatermeter_input_numbers" script accordingly.
+I've updated the example in the [scripts.yaml](#scriptsyaml) section of this readme.
+The benefit to this is that those values in heatermeter survive a reboot, so if you always use the same alarm values, you can save them and just toggle them on/off by making the number negative.
+  Example: Probe1 Alarm = 203, to disable the alarm (but retain the value) you can set it to -203.
+  If you prefer the legacy -1 values to represent a disabled alarm, you can find an updated script in: "legacy_update_heatermeter_input_numbers.yaml"

 ## Changes:
 - Updated YAML to include default values for INT and FLOAT values in templates.
   - See [2021.10 Breaking Changes\Templates](https://www.home-assistant.io/blog/2021/10/06/release-202110/#breaking-changes)